Roger Fisk‘s Biography

-Roger Fisk is the political campaign, marketing and media strategist, widely credited with playing a key behind-the-scenes role in the back-to-back electoral victories of US President Barack Obama in 2008 and 2012.
-He was heavily involved in these game-changing campaigns, which are regarded as the best run presidential campaigns in the history of US politics.
-Fisk has a very deep understanding of 21st century Presidential politics, political campaigning, and the unprecedented power of information,…
+Roger Fisk is the political campaign, marketing and media strategist widely credited with playing a key behind-the-scenes role in the back-to-back electoral victories of US President Barack Obama in 2008 and 2012.
+He was heavily involved in these game-changing campaigns which are regarded as the best run presidential campaigns in the history of US politics.

-He started working for the first Obama campaign in 2007 and for the next 22 months traveled through more than 30 states with Senator Obama.
-He was hired by the Obama Team as the National Director of Special Events, and helped create and manage a nationwide grass-roots fundraising team that revolutionised modern political fundraising, totaling US$100 million in 11 months, while building the largest donor base in American history.
-He also served as principal liaison with US Secret Service and local law enforcement, and was directly responsible for coordinating and managing the media’s coverage of over 150 events across the country.
-He was in charge of some key Obama media appearances, including; 60 Minutes, The Daily Show, Good Morning America, Saturday Night Live, and the historic Race Speech in Philadelphia in March 2008.
+During the campaign, Fisk served as principal liaison with US Secret Service and local law enforcement, and was directly responsible for coordinating and managing the media’s coverage of over 150 events across the country.
+He was in charge of some key Obama media appearances including: 60 Minutes, The Daily Show, Good Morning America, Saturday Night Live, and the historic Race Speech in Philadelphia in March 2008.

-Roger is currently writing “America Was My Office,” a book which shares the stories and lessons of travelling the country across three presidential campaigns.
+He is writing a new book “America Was My Office” which shares the stories and lessons of travelling the country across three presidential campaigns.